Kroger (NYSE:KR) Stock Price Down 4%

-Several equities research analysts have recently weighed in on KR shares.
-Telsey Advisory Group raised their price target on Kroger from $62.00 to $64.00 and gave the stock an “outperform” rating in a research note on Thursday, April 7th.
-StockNews.com started coverage on Kroger in a research report on Thursday, March 31st.
-They set a “strong-buy” rating for the company.
-Wells Fargo & Company cut shares of Kroger from an “equal weight” rating to an “underweight” rating and set a $42.00 price target on the stock. in a report on Tuesday, January 25th.
-Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Kroger from $43.00 to $49.00 and gave the company a “hold” rating in a report on Monday, March 7th.
-Finally, Citigroup downgraded shares of Kroger from a “neutral” rating to a “sell” rating and dropped their target price for the stock from $47.00 to $42.00 in a research note on Friday, January 28th.
-Five research analysts have rated the stock with a sell rating, seven have given a hold rating, four have given a buy rating and two have assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, the company has an average rating of “Hold” and an average target price of $50.95.
+Several equities analysts have commented on the company.
+Zacks Investment Research upgraded Kroger from a “hold” rating to a “strong-buy” rating and set a $64.00 target price for the company in a research report on Wednesday, March 9th.
+JPMorgan Chase & Co. boosted their target price on shares of Kroger from $44.00 to $45.00 in a report on Friday, February 25th.
+Citigroup lowered shares of Kroger from a “neutral” rating to a “sell” rating and cut their price target for the stock from $47.00 to $42.00 in a report on Friday, January 28th.
+StockNews.com began coverage on Kroger in a research note on Thursday, March 31st.
+They issued a “strong-buy” rating on the stock.
+Finally, Bank of America raised shares of Kroger from a “neutral” rating to a “buy” rating and upped their price target for the company from $61.00 to $75.00 in a research report on Friday, April 8th.
+Five research analysts have rated the stock with a sell rating, seven have given a hold rating, four have issued a buy rating and two have given a strong buy rating to the company.
+According to data from MarketBeat, the company has a consensus rating of “Hold” and an average price target of $50.95.

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, June 1st.
-Shareholders of record on Friday, May 13th will be paid a $0.21 dividend.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, June 1st.
+Shareholders of record on Friday, May 13th will be paid a dividend of $0.21 per share.
+The ex-dividend date is Thursday, May 12th.
 This represents a $0.84 dividend on an annualized basis and a yield of 1.76%.
-The ex-dividend date is Thursday, May 12th.
-Kroger’s dividend payout ratio (DPR) is presently 38.53%.
+Kroger’s dividend payout ratio (DPR) is currently 38.53%.

-In other news, VP Christine S. Wheatley sold 115,869 shares of the business’s stock in a transaction on Friday, March 18th.
-The shares were sold at an average price of $55.49, for a total transaction of $6,429,570.81.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, SVP Mark C. Tuffin sold 77,544 shares of the firm’s stock in a transaction on Monday, March 7th.
-The stock was sold at an average price of $61.84, for a total value of $4,795,320.96.
+In other Kroger news, SVP Mark C. Tuffin sold 77,544 shares of the stock in a transaction dated Monday, March 7th.
+The shares were sold at an average price of $61.84, for a total value of $4,795,320.96.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, VP Todd A. Foley sold 4,200 shares of the business’s stock in a transaction that occurred on Monday, March 14th.
+The stock was sold at an average price of $55.05, for a total value of $231,210.00.
 The disclosure for this sale can be found here.
-Insiders have sold 432,968 shares of company stock worth $24,877,771 in the last 90 days.
-Insiders own 1.35% of the company’s stock.
+Insiders have sold a total of 432,968 shares of company stock valued at $24,877,771 over the last three months.
+Corporate insiders own 1.35% of the company’s stock.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-Key Financial Inc raised its holdings in shares of Kroger by 81.6% during the first quarter.
-Key Financial Inc now owns 445 shares of the company’s stock worth $26,000 after purchasing an additional 200 shares during the last quarter.
-Hoey Investments Inc. purchased a new position in shares of Kroger during the 1st quarter valued at about $29,000.
-Newbridge Financial Services Group Inc. acquired a new position in shares of Kroger in the 1st quarter valued at about $29,000.
-JFS Wealth Advisors LLC boosted its stake in shares of Kroger by 179.5% in the first quarter.
-JFS Wealth Advisors LLC now owns 531 shares of the company’s stock worth $30,000 after buying an additional 341 shares during the last quarter.
-Finally, Kozak & Associates Inc. acquired a new stake in Kroger during the third quarter worth about $25,000.
-81.52% of the stock is owned by institutional investors.
+Hedge funds have recently bought and sold shares of the business.
+Norges Bank purchased a new stake in shares of Kroger during the 4th quarter valued at $236,958,000.
+Capital World Investors raised its position in Kroger by 24.8% in the fourth quarter.
+Capital World Investors now owns 15,666,470 shares of the company’s stock worth $709,064,000 after acquiring an additional 3,112,175 shares during the period.
+DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main purchased a new position in Kroger in the fourth quarter valued at about $131,061,000.
+Vanguard Group Inc. boosted its stake in Kroger by 2.6% in the first quarter.
+Vanguard Group Inc. now owns 81,040,589 shares of the company’s stock valued at $4,649,299,000 after acquiring an additional 2,062,188 shares during the last quarter.
+Finally, Allspring Global Investments Holdings LLC purchased a new stake in shares of Kroger during the 4th quarter worth approximately $76,540,000.
+81.52% of the stock is currently owned by institutional investors and hedge funds.

 About Kroger (NYSE:KR)